Free Speech & The Bible

 The publishers of Charlie Hebdo Magazine would have been wise to heed that advice.
 While I disagree with the actions of the terrorists who killed twelve people at Charlie Hebdo in 2015 if you’re going to move into territory that inflames religious extremists, there are most likely consequences.
 Free speech comes with a great responsibility not to offend unnecessarily.

 Freedom with Wisdom

-The same could be said of Chelsea Manning who, it should be noted, was convicted of six breaches of the Espionage Act.
+The same could be said of Chelsea Manning, who, it should be noted, was convicted of six breaches of the Espionage Act.
 While President Obama commuted her sentence, the punishment remains on her record.
-Ms Manning is not just some whistle-blower, she is someone convicted of espionage and given a lengthy prison sentence.
-The Australian Government was entirely within its rights to deny Chelsea Manning a visa and keep her out of the country.
+Ms Manning is not just some whistle-blower; she was convicted of espionage and given a lengthy prison sentence.
+The Australian Government was fully entitled to deny Chelsea Manning a visa and keep her out of the country.
 Freedom of speech must be modified by wisdom and common sense.

 Biblical Boundaries for Free Speech

-The Bible says, “Let your speech always be gracious, seasoned with salt, so that you may know how to answer everyone.”
-“Seasoned with salt” is a metaphor that communicates the adding of value to others by our words rather than offending, sniping and criticising.
-The wisdom of Solomon informs us that “a fool utters all his mind.”
+Contemplate Colossians 4:6, “Let your speech always be gracious, seasoned with salt, so that you may know how to answer everyone.”
+“Seasoned with salt” is a metaphor that communicates “the adding of value” to others by our words rather than offending, sniping and criticising.
 Discretion limits freedom of speech.

-Our society needs to once again learn the art of respectful and robust debate rather than trying to win arguments by making personal slurs or trying to silence our opponent.
+Society needs to learn the art of respectful and robust debate once again rather than trying to win arguments by making personal slurs or trying to silence our opponent.